Decoupled Data Consistency with Diffusion Purification for Image Restoration: Background

-\paragraph{Denoising Diffusion Probabilistic Models.} Diffusion models \cite{sohl2015deep, ho2020denoising, song2020score, dhariwal2021diffusion} generate a synthetic image using two processes, generally referred to as a forward and reverse process.
-The objective of the forward process is to diffuse the data distribution $p_0(\mb x)$ to a standard Gaussian $p_T(\mb x)=\mathcal{N}(\mb 0, \mb I)$, which in the variance-preserving (VP) setting can be written as an SDE of the form
+Diffusion models~\cite{sohl2015deep, ho2020denoising, song2020score, dhariwal2021diffusion} generate samples by reversing a pre-defined forward process.
+The forward process iteratively diffuses the data distribution $p_0(\mb x)$ with Gaussian noise until a sufficiently large timestep $T$, so that the noise-mollified data distribution $p_T(\mb x)$ becomes indistinguishable from an isotropic Gaussian distribution with covariance $\sigma^2_T\mb I$.
+In the variance-preserving (VP) setting \cite{song2020score}, the forward process can be written as a stochastic differential equation (SDE) of the form

-where $\beta_t$ is a pre-defined schedule which controls the speed of diffusion and $\mb w$ is the standard Wiener process.
-Then, to sample an image, we discretize the SDE of the reverse process which takes the form
+where $\beta_t>0$ controls the speed of diffusion and $\mb w$ follows the standard Wiener process.
+To sample an image, we can start from $\mb x_T\sim \mathcal{N}(\mb 0,\sigma^2_T\mb I)$ and reverse the forward process~\eqref{eq: forward SDE}.
+As shown in~\cite{song2020score}, the forward process~\eqref{eq: forward SDE} can be reversed with either a reverse SDE: